r-simmer/simmer/README.md

 ### Optional events

 The *branch method* introduces the possibility of introducing probability in whether or not to include a branch in a trajectory.
-The following example shows how a trajectory can be build with a 50-50 chance for the entitity to undergo the second *time-out event*.
+The following example shows how a trajectory can be build with a 50-50 chance for the arrival to undergo the second *time-out event*.

 ```r